shernshiou/node-uber/README.md

 uber.estimates.getPriceForRoute(start_latitude, start_longitude, end_latitude, end_longitude [, seats], callback);
 ```

-``seats`` default to 2, which is also the maximum value for this parameter.
+``seats`` defaults to 2, which is also the maximum value for this parameter.

 ##### Example
 ```javascript